 Ketamine (Special K)

 Ketamine is a dissociative anesthetic that is used recreationally.
-It is also administered in clinical settings for pain relief and depression.
+It is also administered as a prescription drug for pain relief and depression.

 The street price of ketamine, or “Special K”, can range from $20 to $25 per dosage unit.
 Legal ketamine infusions for depression treatment can cost upwards of $400 to $2,000 a session.